Tax 101 for small businesses

 There are different types of National Insurance (known as classes).
 You can find out which apply to your business here.
 The type of NI that you pay depends mainly on your employment status and how much you earn.

-To protect your entitlement to the state pension and other state benefits, you might want to pay NI voluntarily if your profits are below £6,365 per year.
+To protect your entitlement to the state pension and other state benefits, you might want to pay NI voluntarily if your profits are below £6,515 per year according to this guide from the gov.uk website.

 (2) Limited companies